-Marrakech Sahara desert tour itinerary 7 days info:
+Marrakech Sahara desert tour in 7 days Overview:

-Marrakech sahara desert tour itinerary begins with a guided tour of Marrakech’s Red City, followed by a visit to Ait ben Haddou.
+7 days Sahara desert tour from Marrakech itinerary begins with a guided tour of Marrakech’s Red City, followed by a visit to Ait ben Haddou.
 It would then transport us to the Valley of Dades.
 After that, the trip takes us to the dunes to spend the night on camels.
 Also, we will be visiting a nomad family.
 After visiting the Kasbahs near Ouarzazate, we’ll return to Marrakech.

 7 days Sahara desert tour from Marrakech note:

-You can customize your Marrakech sahara desert tour itinerary to meet your specific needs and budget.
+You can customize your 7 days sahara desert tour from Marrakech to meet your specific needs and budget.
 Simply get in touch with us if you want to alter or plan a trip in your own direction.

 What is Included in the tour?